bitrix24/b24restdocs/api-reference/crm/timeline/activities/crm-activity-list.md

 - JS

-    In this example, we retrieve the list of deals for the contact with `ID` = 102.
+    In this example, we retrieve a list of deals for the contact with `ID` = 102.

     ```js
     BX24.callMethod(